-- We tested the design and implementation of the key controls around the determination and monitoring of the fair value measurement; - We assessed the competence, capabilities, qualifications, independence and integrity of the external valuer and read the terms of engagement by Fotex Holding S.E. to determine whether there were any matters that might have affected her objectivity or limited the scope of her work.

-- We assessed that the valuation approach applied by the external appraiser is in accordance with relevant valuation and accounting standards and appropriate for the purpose of the valuation of the underlying investment properties. - For a sample of properties we reconciled the inputs used in the valuation process with the respective lease agreements and other relevant documentation. - We involved our real estate specialists and considered the assumptions used by the appraiser in their valuation models by benchmarking the key assumptions, including yield and market rents, to comparable market data. - Further we assessed the adequacy and completeness of the disclosures in the notes to consolidated financial statements, and the Group's descriptions regarding the inherent degree of subjectivity and the key assumption in estimates.
+- We assessed that the valuation techniques applied are appropriate in the context of the applicable financial reporting framework (IFRSs) and applied consistently. - Where an external appraiser has been used, we have evaluated the competence, capabilities and objectivity of the external appraiser and read the terms of engagement to determine whether there were any matters that might have affected the objectivity or limited the scope of work of the external appraiser. - For a sample of investment properties, we reconciled the inputs (such as actual rents with current tenancy schedules) used in the valuation models with the respective lease agreements and other relevant documentation. - We involved our own valuation expert and considered the appropriateness and consistency of the assumptions used by management or the external appraiser in the valuation models by benchmarking the key assumptions and parameters used for measurement, such as yield, estimated market rents, discount and capitalization rate, and any planned refurbishment costs to comparable market data for a sample of investment properties. - Further we assessed the adequacy and completeness of the disclosures of investment properties in the notes to the consolidated financial statements, pursuant to IAS 40.75 and IAS 40.79 and IFRS 13.